herts-astrostudents/Bayfordbury_project/README.md

 `utilities` - various helper functions/classes, like the `Filter` class that makes sure all the telescope filter names are consistent.

 `tests` - folder with tests.
-Look over existing files to see how to write a test and look at the [documentation](https://docs.python.org/2/library/unittest.html).

 `docs` - documentation for this package, _to be created!_.

+`scripts` - folder with relevant scripts.
+Not used as a part of the package, just the scripts to run directly for any purpose.

 `setup.py` - package installation file.
 Read how to use it: [Creating packages in python](https://uoftcoders.github.io/studyGroup/lessons/python/packages/lesson/).